 Critical elements are like the details in a message.
 Catching all these 'language details' is what challenges your child's listening skills and working memory.

-Critical elements can include vocabulary, spatial concepts, noun modifiers, quantifiers, etc. They’re incredibly versatile which makes it an awesome context to practice all the language targets you’ve been working on like spatial concepts.
+Critical elements can include vocabulary, spatial concepts, noun modifiers, quantifiers, etc. They're incredibly versatile which makes it an awesome context to incorporate a variety of language targets.

 ready for some examples?